ArronBeale/CI_PP5_tee_time/README.md

 ### Social Media Links
 - A logo and link is used for the Facebook business page and Instagram page.
 - All links open in a new tab to ensure the user is not directed away from the business.
 - noopener, noreferrer, nofollow used to communicate with web crawlers and for security and privacy concerns.
+- User stories covered: 7

 <details><summary>See feature image</summary>